vedantnaik/CS6240MapReduceSpring2016/readme.txt

 Details about the script that runs the job on AWS:
 --------------------------------------------------
+- The bucket name on S3 needs to be unique.
+If you get an error saying that the bucketname exists then please change the bucket name in the script.cfg file and try again
 - The script contains comments that make it easier to understand the code
 - There are respective commands that install the jq tool based on the OS you are using.
 Please uncomment the one that corresponds to your OS